San-Jeevan/CloudPlex/README.md

 iOS app will require user to make his own NZB search engine and connect it to the app to get the search working.

+# Estimated start of this project: feburary 2017